RudolfBSuguitan/NetworkingShell/README.md

 	- Then, find the user and at the end of the line of that user, enter the direcotory as above.

 ##How It Works
+- The custom shell is ran when the particular user logs in.
+To start, that user should enter the command **how** which is similar to default **help** bash command.
+This will display all the commands (abbreviations) and the description or what these commands does.
+Tails or flags information are also included.

+- It is developed that when the user logs in, the current directory will automatically switch to that user's home directory.
+This way, that user will have no access to other user accounts that can be found in /home/ directory.

+- When the user entered a command, the shell checks whether that command does or doesnt have a tail.
+If no tail is provided, it will go through the case statement to run that command or call a function to run that command.
+If the command contains tail(s), it will also go throught the case statement then call the fucntion which runs that command after checking for any errors.

+- Users can log out of their system or the custom shell by entering the command: **close**.
+Then the user will see a logging out message and what that user have done or accesed within its account will not be seen by other users.

+- This shell also has error checking feature that displays warnings if what has been entered is unknown or unrecognized by the shell.